Tanistha2003/Mangrove-Health---Fuzzy/README.md

 The system integrates neural networks for pattern recognition and fuzzy logic for handling uncertainty.
 It classifies mangroves into three health clusters: Good, Moderate, and Poor, with an accuracy of 95.8%.
 The model leverages hyperspectral and multispectral data to extract key vegetation indices and chlorophyll absorption metrics for precise classification.

-## 🌱 Features  ##
+## 🌱 Steps  ##

-✅ Species Identification: classifies the species of *Rhizophora apiculata*, *Avicennia officinalis*, and *Sonneratia alba*
+✅ Species Identification: The leaves of the mangrove are classified into the three species of *Rhizophora apiculata*, *Avicennia officinalis*, and *Sonneratia alba* from

-✅ Health Categorization:the tree leaves are categorized as Good, Moderate, or Poor using fuzzy clustering
+                            the total 240 images collected (100 - *Rhizophora apiculata*,70 - *Avicennia officinalis*,70 - *Sonneratia alba*).

-✅ Feature Extraction: Gabor filters, Green-to Red ratio statistics, Chlorophyll Absorption Index measurement, Hue index, and Fractal patterns are extracted from the images, to create the dataset as per the species
+✅ Feature Extraction: Entropy, leaf vein texture analysis using Gabor filters, Green-to Red ratio statistics, Chlorophyll Absorption Index, Hue index, Fractal patterns,
+                        etc. are extracted from the images, to create the dataset as per the three leaf species.
+The final dataset had 241 instances and 29 attributes.

+✅ Dimensionality Reduction: Using Principal Component Analysis (PCA) was performed to reduce the dimensionality of the dataset, identifying the top 11 features to be
+                             considered, contributing 60.52% variance of the dataset.

+✅ Health Categorization: The tree leaves are then categorized as Good, Moderate, or Poor using Fuzzy clustering mechanism.

-✅ Neuro-Fuzzy System: Combines fuzzy logic with neural networks for adaptive decision-making
+✅ Neuro-Fuzzy System: Combines fuzzy logic with neural networks for adaptive decision-making.

-✅ Dimensionality Reduction: Uses Principal Component Analysis (PCA) to optimize features
+## 📊 Results ##

+1. Classification Accuracy: 95.8%

+2. Steady Health Recognition: 98.01%